# #

 Legislators, seriously, please do what you can to introduce legislation that will re-define and restrict these dangerous, unproven procedures, especially in the hands of under-trained, under-equipped, under-staffed general dentists (or simply deem implant procedures by general dentists as "illegal practice drift" under existing regulations), and limit the negative impact on public health that will continue to rise as the dental implant "cash cow" becomes more and more widespread.
 Your families and friends are out there and subject to this health scam, too.

-THE UNDER-REGULATED DENTAL IMPLANT INDUSTRY, successful only because of false and misleading advertising, bait-and-switch marketing practices, and selective treatment protocols that short-change patients who are perceived to be "retarded" has unfairly and wrongly caused me years of pain and suffering.
-Implant industry leaders need to do the right thing and settle my pain-and-suffering claim for $30 million.
+THE UNDER-REGULATED DENTAL IMPLANT INDUSTRY, successful only because of false and misleading advertising, has unfairly and wrongly caused me years of pain and suffering.
+This has False Claims Act violations written all over it.
+Implant industry leaders need to do the right thing and settle my pain-and-suffering claim for $3 million.
 When this gets the attention it truly merits from the courts and the appropriate policy makers (in damage awards as more cases come to light, and regulatory controls that will dilute this long-running gravy train are implemented and enforced) that amount will seem, in hindsight, like lunch money.

 Ray Parker, Coalition for Dental Implant Reform